Kocal/blog/posts/2023-07-19-how-to-use-php-cs-fixer-ruleset-with-easy-coding-standard.md

   - php-cs-fixer
   - easy-coding-standard
 date: 2023-07-19
-summary: How can we configure Easy Coding Standard to use PHP CS Fixer ruleset?
+description: How can we configure Easy Coding Standard to use PHP CS Fixer ruleset?
 dependencies:
   - PHP
   - PHP CS Fixer